MBABHISHEK/jss-stu-computer-networks-lab/README.md

 8.Write a program to implement random early detection (RED) congestion control algorithm.<br><br>

-<h>PART-B: Simulation Experiments using NS2/ NS3/ NetSim or any other
+**PART-B: Simulation Experiments using NS2/ NS3/ NetSim or any other suitable simulation software**
-suitable simulation software<h>
 10 a.
 Implement three n